kmarkeybraves/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 From an academic standpoint, there are lot's of strategic frameworks.
 Harvard's Michael Porter descried firms as "a collection of activities that are performed to design, produce, market, deliver, and support products." [@Keller2003] That is exactly what we are doing, but our product represents something more complex than a simple good or service.
 His most famous contribution to business strategy is likely "Porter's five forces." ^[https://en.wikipedia.org/wiki/Porter%27s_five_forces_analysis] What is interesting about this framework is that on the surface it doesn't appear imminently useful to a sports team.
 Where it does come in useful is when thinking about strategic problems such as _What Point-Of-Sale system should we use throughout our venue?_.
 In that case, this model can be used to consider who you might select based on those market forces.
 Will there be consolidation, what does that mean, what is our most powerful position in terms of negotiating?
 If the product is a commodity, the vendor will have to compete on price.
 Perhaps they are interested in marketing and are candidates for a sponsorship.
 Maybe you could purchase the company.
 It's the classic strategy problem: "Build, Buy, or Lease."
 You can get creative.

-If you have ever messed around in the stock market you'll here a lot of talk about _fundamentals_.
+If you have ever messed around in the stock market you'll hear a lot of talk about _fundamentals_.
 The type of analysis you might find on a trading platform is the illusion of analysis.
 Applying techniques like _triple exponential smoothing_^[https://en.wikipedia.org/wiki/Exponential_smoothing] or _moving averages_ to stocks looks great, but it probably doesn't matter.
 Does it make a novice a better trader?
 It might make them worse.
 Analysis is great if you understand it.
 It is contextual.
 If you don't understand the context it can be misleading or damaging.
 Data is not the solution or perhaps it is.
 It depends.
 Keep that in mind and think critically about the problems we are going to cover.
 The mechanical part of analysis isn't the important part of it.
 It should be a commodity.
 Focus on the application and communication.

-## Technologies place in strategy and analytics
+## Technology's place in strategy and analytics

 I consider the application of technology in analytics along five ordered dimensions.
 While you can jump around to a degree, each step is generally built on the step below it.
 As you ascend the steps, execution tends to become more difficult and complex.
 Execution is where your strategy will fall apart.
 Read that last sentence again.
 Additionally, your strategy should flow from the top down.
 This means you keep your destination in mind as you move up each of your steps.